wp-plugins/lead-capturing-call-to-actions-by-vcita/readme.txt

  * All form fields, buttons and other texts are fully editable and can be changed to any language.
  * vCita is already fully translated to: English, Spanish, Portuguese, French, Russian, Polish and Hebrew.

+= The vCita Mobile App - never miss a lead =
+The new vcita mobile app will help you respond faster, and maximize ever contact form request.
+All contact form submissions will automatically show on your mobile app, were you can reply, invite for a follow-up meeting or call, request a payment and more.

 == Changelog ==
+ = Active Contact Form & Calls To Action by vCita Version 2.1.0 =
+ * Mobile App
+ * UI improvements

  = Active Contact Form & Calls To Action by vCita Version 2.0.0 =
  * Completely new design with more lead capturing options!
  * Compatibility with WordPress 4.3.1